Move Forward After A Devastating Hit-And-Run

 Need Help?
 Contact Our Firm Today

 If you or a loved one has been involved in a hit-and-run accident, an experienced Connecticut attorney may be able to help you receive compensation from your uninsured motorist coverage.
-Having won MILLIONS in successful verdicts and settlements for our clients, at Jonathan Perkins Injury Lawyers, we have the experience and resources to fight for your compensation benefits.
 We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.

-To find out more, please contact us at 800-PERKINS and a member from our intake team will collect some initial details about your case, and then connect you to one of our attorneys for your free case evaluation – it’s that easy.
+To find out more, please contact us at 800-PERKINS or via email and a member from our intake team will collect some initial details about your case, and then connect you to one of our attorneys for your free case evaluation.
 For your free case assessment, simply fill out the Free Case Evaluation at the top of this page – it’s free.